 Optimisation at the core of our action

-Our main mission is to optimise well production.
+The main mission of Operations is to optimise well production.
 Activation types, by gas lift injection or ground pump are determined according to well parameters - in particular the existing pressure and effluent composition.
 Our production is monitored by rotating teams who check well parameters and behaviour.
-Monitoring is carried out on the field and in monitoring rooms installed in subsidiaries and at headquarters.
+Monitoring is carried out on the field and in monitoring rooms installed in subsidiaries and at Paris and London offices.

-Our second role is to manage the process by separating production fluids into their oil, gas and water components.
+Second role is to manage the process and to separate production fluids into their oil, gas and water components.
 Finally the last step is to route our production to a storage point on one of our offshore stockers or to a ground terminal.